Black Friday and Cyber Monday are nearing!!

 8. Provide attractive incentives to potential customers

 No business owner wishes to lose its customers, particularly during the holiday season.
 A balance between the new, regular, and potential customers has to be maintained.
 Incentives are the only bridge that ties all categories of customers in a single thread.
 Make use of loyalty programs and referral programs effectively.
-It is a great way to keep your customers coming back to your website irrespective of their need.
+It is a great way to keep your customers coming back to your website irrespective of their needs.

 9. Turn your seasonal shoppers into year-round customers